 - ½ cup chopped red bell pepper

-- 1 (14.5 ounce) can diced tomatoes drained
+- 1 (14.5 ounce) can diced tomatoes, drained

-- 1 avocado diced
+- 1 large avocado, diced

-- 1 mango diced
+- 1 medium mango, diced

 - ¼ cup minced cilantro

-- 8 corn tortillas
+- 6 small corn tortillas

-Defrost shrimp in fridge if frozen, remove and discard tails.
+- Defrost shrimp in fridge if frozen, remove and discard tails.
 Prepare an ice bath in large bowl, set aside.
 In a large pot, bring water with salt to a strong boil.
 Add shrimp and cook 1 minute or just until opaque.

-Place shrimp in a medium non-reactive bowl.
+- Place shrimp in a medium non-reactive bowl.
 Add lime, lemon, and tangerine juices.
 Stir in red onion and jalapeno.
 Shrimp should be submerged in liquid.

-Before serving, stir in avocado, mango and cilantro.
+- Before serving, stir in avocado, mango and cilantro.
 Heat or toast corn tortillas.
 Using a slotted spoon, scoop shrimp ceviche (allowing liquid to drain first) into tortillas and serve.

 Andrea Metlika says